jsumners/node-memcache/Readme.md

 of the [Catbox (v7)][catbox] protocol.
 Specifically, it implements the `get`, `drop`, and `set` methods of the Catbox protocol.

+**Caveat:** the storage mechanism is a least recently used cache.
+So, while the API uses a time to live mechanic, the maximum number of items in the cache is capped (default: 100,000).
+Thus, an item may be removed from the cache prior to its maximum TTL.

+**Important:** this is not meant to be used in a "production" environemnt.
+It is meant to fill gaps in testing and/or for a quick way to get started using a cache that adheres the to protocol.

 [catbox]: https://github.com/hapijs/catbox/tree/v7.1.5

 ## Example